 Vinyl fence: Vinyl fence is a prefabricated fence made of PVC plastic.
 Vinyl fencing can imitate a variety of fence designs, including post & rail, picket, lattice, and privacy.
 It tends to be easy to clean, resists weathering and has low maintenance requirements.

 Wire fencing: Wire fencing is fencing constructed of lines of wire pulled tight between fence posts.
 Most often used for agricultural fencing needs.

 Wood fencing: Wood fencing is any fence made from wood materials.
 Requires a higher level of maintenance than other fencing, in the form of painting or staining, to combat weathering.

 Woven wire: Woven wire is fencing made of smooth horizontal wire held together by vertical wires or “stays”.
 The horizontal spacing is closer toward the bottom and wider at the top.
 It is held in place with wood posts or metal T-posts.

 Wrought iron: Wrought iron fencing made of solid wrought iron.
 More expensive than other fencing, but wrought iron fence is incredibly strong, long lasting and comes with the added options of ornamental design.

 In conclusion, we have explored the most common terms and phrases used in relation to fences, including materials, styles, and construction methods.
+Any professional fence installer should be able to answer any further questions you have about specific terms.
 With this knowledge, we hope you can confidently navigate the world of fences and make informed decisions when it comes to selecting and installing a fence.